TavoGLC/SARSCov2Solar/README.md

 A copy of the manuscript can also be found at the paper folder
 - https://www.researchsquare.com/article/rs-2797280/v2

+## Third draft

+- Most of the naming problems are solved on the model-generating functions.
+- Data was updated to contain sequences up to July 2023.
+- A new preprocessing step was added sequences were cropped from the first start codon to the last stop codon, the resulting genome is referred to as the effective genome.
+- The reversed graph is removed from the previous version of the relational model.
+- Two new datasets are added, relational graphs and effective genomes.

 ## Second Draft

 ### Models